Rent underground cable locators from ATEC for affordable rental rates on products from Dynatel, Megger, SPX, Amprobe, and more leading manufacturers.

-ATEC carries a broad inventory of locators designed to discover cables, pipes, wires, and other structural anomalies, helping test personnel to map out utilities in advance of construction, excavation, or demolition.
+ATEC carries a broad inventory of underground cable locators designed to discover cables, pipes, wires, and other structural anomalies, helping map out utilities before construction, excavation, or demolition.

 What is an Underground Cable Locator?

-An underground cable locator is a test instrument that finds the precise location of buried cables, wires, pipes, and other objects.
+An underground cable locator finds the precise location of buried cables, wires, pipes, and other objects.
 Locators are composed of two key components: transmitter and receiver.
 Transmitters send electricity into the cable and receivers pick them up, allowing the user to follow the signal path and visualize the cable within the test site.

 Mapping out the landscape of hidden utility lines is essential for construction projects and excavations, as dig workers risk striking power lines and other facilities, which can lead to system failures and even endanger personnel.
 Discovering the location of utilities beforehand saves time, mitigates repair costs, and safeguards workers.

-Call before you dig—this is the mantra of the Common Ground Alliance (CGA), the association dedicated to preserving our subterranean infrastructure and protecting utility workers, and it should be yours, too.
-The CGA has indicated in the past that locator operation errors are a leading cause of utility strikes, and that it is important to understand how cable locators work.
+Call before you dig—this is the mantra of the Common Ground Alliance (CGA), the association dedicated to preserving subterranean infrastructure and protecting utility workers.
+The CGA has indicated in the past that locator operation errors are a leading cause of utility strikes, and that it is important to understand how locators work.

 How Does A Cable Locator Work?

-A cable locator works by sending an electrical signal into the ground with a transmitting component and tracking that signal with a receiving component.
+These devices send an electrical signal into the ground with a transmitting component and track that signal with a receiving component.
 The transmitter’s electromagnetic field is programmed to a frequency matching the cable conductor type, generally ranging anywhere from 1 kHz to 480 kHz.
 Operators begin testing at the lowest possible frequency and only adjust the frequency if necessary.

 How to Locate Underground Pipes, Wires, and Cables

-The most common test methods for transmitting electrical signals are the following:
+The most common test methods for transmitting electrical signals are as follows:

-- Induction: the transmitter is placed above the cable, and then turned on, generating an electromagnetic field that will induce an electrical signal in any conductor nearby.
+- Induction: The transmitter is placed above the cable and then turned on, generating an electromagnetic field which will induce an electrical signal in any conductor nearby.

 Receivers are just as important.
 Being able to successfully follow the utility and get a precise estimate of the depth of the cable makes all the difference, as both are needed to determine where and how deep digs and excavations can take place.
-Having the ability to vary one’s receiving techniques is crucial as well—receivers with a single mode may miss hidden cables that can interfere with results, whereas having multiple modes gives the operator a comprehensive analysis of the underground landscape.
+Having the ability to vary receiving techniques is crucial as well—receivers with a single mode may miss hidden cables, whereas having multiple modes gives the operator a comprehensive analysis of the underground landscape.

 Modern systems will generally offer 3 common modes: